Cobblers Cove, Barbados

 Hotel General Manager

-Will Oakley – Experienced General Manager skilled in catering, hotel management, events management and hospitality.
-Strong Sales Professional graduated from Oundle with past experience at Bespoke Hotels, Luxury Hotel Partners and Bermondsey Square Hotel.
+Will Oakley – Experienced General Manager skilled in luxury hotel management, events and hospitality.
+Strong sales professional graduated from the Savoy Hotel Management scheme and Oxford Brookes University with past experience at Firmdale Hotels, Bespoke Hotels and The Cadogan.

 5 – star luxury